ziggsbee/Python-Scripts/README.md

 an image file.
 Currently, only supports .doc, .pdf, .txt, .png ,but can be easily modified for more file extensions.

+## Port Scanner
+A script I used to test out my understanding of port scanners.
+I based it off of some of the other code snippets I have found such as the red team field manual.

 ## File Summarizer
 Current script that I am working on that will be able to read in a file such as a .doc, .pdf, .txt and provide a summary of the files contents.